-The Dean of Students' Office provides information, policy interpretation, and adjustment of students' rights; handles disciplinary and social adjustment problems; and assists in the coordination of orientation and retention programs.
+Vice President of Student Affairs Office provides information, policy interpretation, and adjustment of students' rights; handles disciplinary and social adjustment problems; and assists in the coordination of orientation and retention programs.
 Staff members are available for general counseling, campus information, assistance with special problems, and help with many phases of campus life.
-The Dean's Office will either assist students with a particular problem or will direct them to the appropriate location for a solution.
-The Dean of Students is located in the Glen D. Johnson Student Union or online at http://homepages.se.edu/dean-of-students/.
+The Vice President of Student Affairs Office will either assist students with a particular problem or will direct them to the appropriate location for a solution.

+Vice President of Student Affairs Office is located in the Glen D. Johnson Student Union